 The record of organizational change failures emphasizes the need to consider all aspects of the individuals involved as well as the organization itself when implementing change.
 Change management professionals and the organizations within which they work can strongly benefit from the messages within these articles, especially the need for better understanding and more direct action on the part of leadership related to the emotional aspects of change.
 These studies indicate that negative emotions are felt during times of change — by both management and employees—and that these negative feelings may increase when several changes are taking place at the same time.
 There is a profound need for leadership and change managers to directly incorporate emotional management into their organizational change plans.
 Whether this includes more one-on-one meetings, group discussions of existing problems or formal feedback systems to analyze shifts in the emotional environment as a means of gauging implementation, change practitioners now have research to support the actions they take to ease negative emotional responses.
 Thus increasing communication, providing support and lessening feelings of fear, self-doubt and uncertainty are paramount in creating meaningful and lasting change.

-Related: 70 Years Of Resistance Part 1
+Related: 70 Years of Thought on Resistance Part 1